datareel/datareel/load_balancer/drlb_ldm/README.txt

 README file for DRLB LDM server
-Last Modified: 09/18/2016
+Last Modified: 09/19/2016

 Contents:
 --------
 * Overview
 * Building and Installing
+* Remaining work on this project
+* Support and Bug Tracking

 Overview
 --------
 The DRLB LDM service is a front-end load balancer for the Unidata LDM (Local Data Manager) protocol.

 The DRLB LDM service uses your existing ldmd.conf (plus include files) to allow or deny incoming client requests to LDM product feeds.
 The DRLB LDM server listening on port 388 routes LDM requests and data to any number of back-end clients.
 Each back-end client runs an LDM server.
 The ldmd.conf ALLOW and ACCEPT rules are applied by the front-end load balancer.
 If the incoming client request does not have matching ALLOW or ACCEPT rule the front-end LB drops the client connection.
 If the client request for a feed type does not match any ALLOW rules, with optional OK and NOT patterns, the front-end LB drops the client connection.
 If a client sends a product and the incoming product does not match any ACCEPT rules the client connection is dropped.
 Client connections meeting the ALLOW and/or ACCEPT criteria are forward on to a back-end LDM server in accordance with the LB scheme.
 By using the front-end LB to process initial LDM client requests we conserve CPU, memory, and network resources on all back-end LDM servers.
 This methodology also allows you to run the latest version of LDM on back-end clients without having to delay upgrades due to clients running old versions of LDM.

+DRLB source code is distributed as an open source project under the GNU general public license and can used by freely by commercial, Government, and academic institutions.

 Building and Installing
 -----------------------